 On September 25, 2018, Google updated its status regarding its cryptocurrency ads policy.
 The company has once again allowed the placement of ads for cryptocurrency exchanges.
 They have to go through the registration process on its Google Ads platform.
 However, this update concerns only the U.S. and Japan.
 The announcement states that companies that want to promote their cryptocurrencies have to get a special Google certificate for the country where the main target audience is located.
 Since October 2018, this innovation has taken effect, and advertisers can now apply for certification.
-One more catch is that ads containing information about ICOs, companies that provide users with crypto consulting, crypto wallets, and trading advice don’t have access to the platform.
+One more catch is that ads containing information about coin launch platforms, companies that provide users with crypto consulting, crypto wallets, and trading advice don’t have access to the platform.

 Moreover, Applicature recalls that social networks such as Twitter and Facebook had banned cryptocurrency ads earlier in 2018.

 Facebook has since updated its status regarding pre-approved cryptocurrency advertising campaigns but has kept its status for ICOs.
 Its cryptocurrency ads policy is similar to Google’s.